Meet our leadership team members who organized, created and led this platform and our national projects during our founding year 2019-2020!

 University of Pennsylvania Perelman School of Medicine

-Genny is a first-year medical student at the University of Pennsylvania Perelman School of Medicine.
+Genny is a medical student at the University of Pennsylvania Perelman School of Medicine in the Class of 2023.
 She received her B.S. in Ecology & Evolutionary Biology from Yale, where she completed her senior thesis research on the environmental justice implications of hydraulic fracturing wastewater disposal practices.
-During her time in undergrad, Genny also served as an environmental advocacy intern with the Rachel Carson Council and as a contributor to the Yale Program on Climate Change Communication.
-She conducted clinical outcomes and policy research for two years prior to matriculating at the University of Pennsylvania, where she is currently on the leadership committee of the medical school’s Healthcare Sustainability Group and on the board of Climate Leaders at Penn, a university-wide organization.
-Genny is passionate about raising awareness among medical educators, students, and practicing physicians about the connections between climate change and health and is excited to collaborate with other medical students through MS4SF.
+During her time in undergrad, Genny also interned with the Rachel Carson Council, a non-profit environmental advocacy organization, and was employed as a research assistant with the Yale Program on Climate Change Communication.

 Warren Alpert Medical School of Brown University

-Swechya Banskota is a first-year medical student at the Warren Alpert Medical School of Brown University.
+Swechya Banskota is a second-year medical student at the Warren Alpert Medical School of Brown University.
 She graduated from Oregon State University in 2017 with a degree in Biology.
 She is an executive co-chair of Alpert Medical School’s Environmental Coalition (ECo), and also a co-chair of Brown Nutrition Agriculture and Community Health (BrANCH).
 Passionate about the health of the planet, she has been trying to live an eco-friendly life since high school.
-Through her leadership role in ECo, she has co-led a waste audit at a local ED and hopes to spread eco-consciousness amongst her peers and the medical community at Brown.
-She has been active in advocacy effors, and has testified at the Rhode Island State House in support of climate change bills several times.
-Through the Medical Students for a Sustainable Future, she is excited about collaborating with other like-minded future colleagues who share a passion for climate health justice to reduce the burden of healthcare on the environment.
+Through her leadership role in ECo, she is taking part of a waste audit at a local ED and hopes to spread eco-consciousness amongst her peers and the medical community at Brown.
+She is also planning to lead a composting-education program, along with educating children about nutrition and growing their own food, at local elementary schools in Providence and surrounding cities through her role in BrANCH.
+Through the Medical Students for a Sustainable Future, she is excited about working with other like-minded future colleagues who share a passion for climate health justice to work on increasing collaboration among medical students around the country to reduce the burden of healthcare on the environment.

 Partnerships Management Sub-Chair